VivOwoH/VivOwoH.github.io/_pages/about.md

 - R&D Intern (Typescript/GraphQL) @ Audinate (2023-2024)
 - Engineering Research Internship (5G NR) @ University of Sydney (2023-2025)
-- Coding Coach @ Skill Samurai (2023)
 - Web Dev Intern (HTML/CSS/MySQL) @ Caritech Software (2021)

 I love building things—from AI-powered web apps, IoT solutions, to cloud architectures.
-My research focuses on AI-aided wireless comm.
-I am always excited to brainstorm new AI solutions and pick up new tools that make development more efficient.
+My research focuses on ML-aided wireless comm.
+I am always excited to brainstorm new ML solutions and pick up new tools that make development more efficient.
 When I'm not coding or pulling my hair over bugs, you might find me mentoring young programmers or tinkering with Game Dev tools.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.